-Listen to the audio clip below, this is an EXECUTIVE at an insurance company training a room full of agents the art of the bait-n-switch.
+Listen to the audio clip below, this is an EXECUTIVE at an insurance company training a room full of agents on the art of the bait-n-switch.

 PLEASE NOTE: at the 1-minute 20-second milestone, the agent (executive) on the phone says that they just have to check her ID.
 This is part of the bait, the unsuspecting consumer is led to believe this is a state benefit.

 THEN – ASK YOURSELF – What if this was your mother or grandmother on the phone?

 #2) You can easily become a victim of purchasing a risky policy from an at-risk carrier.
 There is also the very likely possibility that you are NOT purchasing the best policy for your needs, health condition, age, or tobacco usage.